mokagio/mokacoding/metallo/src/posts/2013-11-13-rails-add-has_many-association-to-existing-model.md

 slug: rails-add-has_many-association-to-existing-model
 ---

-I'm gonna quick go through the process of how to evolve an existing schema adding new models and association in Ruby on Rails.
-I had to do this for work this morning and had to put together pieces from the [Rails Guides](http://guides.rubyonrails.org/index.html) and other resources.
+This post shows how to evolve an existing schema adding new models and association in Ruby on Rails.
+I did this today at work, had to put together pieces from the [Rails Guides](http://guides.rubyonrails.org/index.html) and other resources.

 The starting point is a schema with a single **items** table.
 We want to have a **level** system, where each level is made up by a group of **challenges**, and each challenge contains a number of items.

 Note: I'm using [rspec](https://github.com/rspec/rspec) and [shoulda](https://github.com/thoughtbot/shoulda) to write the tests.

-###Step 1 - Create the `Challenge` model
+### Step 1 - Create the `Challenge` model

 Creating a new empty model is easy, just run